City Hall, Cardiff: Clock tower

 The distinctive clock tower is 59 m in height and has a 3.7 m gilded dial on each of its four faces.
 The clock mechanism includes an hour bell and four quarter bells which are each inscribed with mottoes in English or Welsh.

 Fountains and pool

 In front of the entrance portico is a rectangular pool with fountains.
-The fountains were created to mark the investiture of Prince Charles as Prince of Wales in July 1969.
+The fountains were created to mark the investiture of Prince Charles (now King Charles III) as Prince of Wales in July 1969.

 Memorials

 On the southern side of the building are two memorials: the memorial on the right is dedicated to victims of the Second World War while the one on the left is dedicated to the Polish soldiers, airmen and sailors who gave their lives during that war.

 Interior rooms, functions and art collections

 Marble Hall

 The first floor landing of City Hall is decorated with statues in Pentelicon marble of famous figures from Welsh history.
-These were funded by a gift from David Alfred Thomas, 1st Viscount Rhondda; the personages to be commemorated were decided by a competition in the Western Mail.
+These were funded by a gift from David Alfred Thomas, 1st Viscount Rhondda; the individuals commemorated were decided by a competition in the Western Mail newspaper.
 The Marble Hall with completed statues was unveiled by David Lloyd George, then Secretary of State for War, on 27 October 1916.

 The figures portrayed are as follows: